 5. The CCT should be designed to avoid being located on roads with motorized vehicle traffic where feasible.
 In locations where it is not possible to avoid siting the trail along a roadway, the trail should be located off of the pavement and within the public right-ofway, and separated from traffic by a safe distance or by physical barriers that do not obstruct, or detract from, the scenic views and visual character of their surroundings.
 [Emphasis added] The Commission believes these design standards speak directly to the requirements of Section 30214 of the Coastal Act by specifying the manner and balancing considerations that need to be applied in implementing in any Coastal Trail for the area.
 The Commission disagrees with Caltrans that proposed project itself would not adversely affect access and recreation.
-The Commission believes the project would adversely affect bicycle use, by cutting off intersections from bicycle access, and requiring out-of-direction bicycle travel for some users of the Route no longer able to turn at medians proposed for closure, and by increasing vehicular traffic speeds along 101, which would increase the potential severity of any collisions with bicyclists.
-The Commission believes a Coastal Trail within the 101 Corridor is feasible, but also agrees with Caltrans (as well as many other public commenters) that a rail trail would be a preferable trail, because it could provide much greater safety for pedestrians and bicyclists.
+The Commission believes the project would adversely affect bicycle use, by cutting off intersections from bicycle access, and requiring out-of-direction bicycle travel for some users of the Route no longer able to turn at medians proposed for closure, and by increasing vehicular traffic speeds along 101, which would increase the potential severity of any collisions with bicyclists. \ &lt;sup>5 http://scc.ca.gov/webmaster/pdfs/CCT Siting Design.pdf The Commission believes a Coastal Trail within the 101 Corridor is feasible, but also agrees with Caltrans (as well as many other public commenters) that a rail trail would be a preferable trail, because it could provide much greater safety for pedestrians and bicyclists.
+The Commission also agrees that construction of both and interim and permanent trails at different times would be inefficient (in terms of expenditure of public funds) and environmentally disruptive (in terms of entailing greater amounts of wetland fill).
 While the Commission staff has previously raised concerns over the uncertainties of implementing such a rail trail at this time, the Commission also notes that Caltrans has provided recent information (Exhibit 28, Caltrans August 27, 2013 letter) showing greater momentum for such an alternative Coastal Trail.
-Given the conceptual nature of this review, and ongoing planning being conducted concerning a separate trail, combined with the fact that the Commission has future coastal development permit authority over the project, the Commission concludes that several options exist to mitigate the project's impacts on non-motorized public access, and to enable the Commission to find that the project will maximize public access, and will protect, encourage, and provide, where feasible, lower cost visitor and recreational facilities, in a manner consistent with the goals and policies articulated in Sections 30210-30214 of the Coastal Act (as well as other state mandates).
-To comply with these policies, the Commission therefore finds that, EITHER the project needs to be modified to include at least an interim Coastal Trail in the form of a separated bicycle/pedestrian pathway along the highway shoulder, OR Caltrans will need to commit, at this time, that it will establish, to the Commission's satisfaction, no later than at the coastal development permit stage of the Commission's review, that an alternative parallel trail nearby (from Arcata to Eureka) will be funded prior to or concurrent with any construction of the 101 Corridor and that it will have the necessary ownership interests or permissions to be allowed to proceed.
+Given the conceptual nature of this review, and ongoing planning being conducted concerning a separate trail, combined with the fact that the Commission has future coastal development permit authority over the project, the Commission concludes at this time-that several options exist to mitigate the project's impacts on non-motorized public access, and to enable the Commission to find that the project could be found to will maximize public access. and will to protect, encourage, and provide, where feasible, lower cost visitor and recreational facilities, in a manner consistent with the goals and policies articulated in Sections 30210-30214 of the Coastal Act (as well as other state mandates), if it were modified in accordance with Condition 1, through which .
+To comply with these policies, the Commission therefore finds that, EITHER the project needs to be modified to include at least an interim Coastal Trail in the form of a separated bicycle/pedestrian pathway along the highway shoulder, OR Caltrans would ill need to commit, at this time, that it will establish, to the Commission's satisfaction, no later than at the coastal development permit stage of the Commission's review, that an alternative parallel Class 1 bicycle and separated pedestrian trail nearby (from Arcata to Eureka) will be funded prior to or concurrent with any construction of the 101 Corridor, and that such trailit will have the necessary ownership interests or permissions to be allowed to proceed.
 I. PUBLIC WORKS Section 30254 of the Coastal Act states: